 A huge part of recovering from any musculoskeletal injury is understanding your problem, how it happened and what the recovery looks like.

-Shoulder pain often improves by itself over several days or weeks.
+Back pain often improves by itself over several days or weeks.

 But here are also some things you could do to support and speed up your recovery.